KenKoba2119/docker-jump/README.md

 # docker-jump

-This repository aims to provide unofficial Docker image for deployment with JuMP and Julia.
+This repository aims to provide an unofficial Docker image for deployment with JuMP and Julia.